-Children are vulnerable to extremist ideology and radicalisation.
-A change in behaviour could be an indication of concern.
-Extremism is the vocal or active opposition to our fundamental values, including the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
+Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 This also includes calling for the death of members of the armed forces.